Frequently Asked Questions

 Who is in our union?

-Anyone who works at Alphabet in the US and Canada is welcomed to join!
-That means our members include direct Alphabet employees, referred to within Alphabet as "Full Time Employees" (FTEs), and anyone who works as an Alphabet subcontractor, internally referred to as "Temps, Vendors, and Contractors" (TVCs).
+Anyone who works at Alphabet in the US and Canada is welcome to join!
+That means our members include direct Alphabet employees, referred to within Alphabet as "Full Time Employees" (FTEs), and anyone who works as an Alphabet subcontractor, internally referred to as "Extended Workforce" (xWF, also referred to as "Temps, Vendors, and Contractors (TVCs)").
 Members can be full- or part-time workers.

 How big is the union?